Concept • Bitcoin-Backed Currency

 Redemption Base Layer

-User redeems token for fiat.
-The token is burned.
-Bitcoin is sold from Ledger 1 (or Ledger 2 backstop if needed) and fiat is returned at the BTCC face value.
+User redeems ₿USD for fiat.
+The corresponding reserve note is burned.
+Bitcoin is sold from Ledger 1 (or Ledger 2 backstop if needed) and fiat is returned at $1.00 per unit.
 The reserve system only engages at this moment.

 03